How to Change Your Life: The Courage, the Risks, and the Rewards

 Growth always involves risk, and risk always involves fear.
 Unfortunately, some people wait for an ironclad guarantee that everything will work out exactly right until all risk is removed and they stagnate where they are.
 Don't wait on the sidelines while the world passes you by.

 Many busy women (and men) spend all their time, effort and energy meeting the needs of other people.
 Remember to place value on your own needs too.
 Without a focused priority, you may become molded by your environment, and that will foster a stagnate life.

 Do not play the when-then game.
 Don't tell yourself, When the children are grown, I'll take some time for myself.
 Or, When I feel like I can make a difference, I will look for a new job.
 Sometimes we wait our whole lives for a when that never comes.
 Value time and do not assume you have until forever to take a risk and make a change that can excel your life in new directions.

 - Evolve rather than age

 Worrying about growing older is a waste of time.
-Celebrate the knowledge that aging brings an insight and personal growth that is only intensified through life experience.
+Celebrate the knowledge that aging brings insight and personal growth that is only intensified through life experience.
 Instead of aging, evolve.
-Evolving changes your focus from fearing loss to celebrating accomplishment.
+Evolving changes your focus from fearing a loss to celebrating an accomplishment.
 What you have learned throughout your life can enlighten current and future generations.
 Having an evolving attitude inspires authority to renew yourself and make whatever changes will lead you to that renewal.